niklasnolte/ai-nuclear/README.md

 A single run (interactively) to test a single configuration.
 All configuration lives in `config.py`.
 To run, choose as task from the Task enum in `config.py`, for instance `NUCLR`.
 (At the moment of writing this `NUCLR` is the only option available).
-Then you can run a default run with `TASK=NUCLR python train.py`.
+Then you can run a default run with `python scripts/train.py`.

 The configurable parameters are defined in the tasks dict (again in `config.py`).
 Each Element in the dict has a key, which is the name of the configurable (for instance `LR`) and a list of values.
 The first value is the default.
 The rest of the values are not used for a single run, see the Snakemake section.
-You can change any of those default parameters by providing `--key=new_value` to your run command, e.g. `TASK=NUCLR python train.py --LR=1e-3`.
+You can change any of those default parameters by providing `--key=new_value` to your run command, e.g. `python scripts/train.py --LR=1e-3`.
 By default, model checkpoints will be saved in `./results/<a_long_name_with_the_config>/model...pt`.
-You can change the output directory by providing `--ROOT path`.
+You can change the output directory by providing `--ROOT path` or by setting an environment variable, see below.

 You can activate WANDB with `--WANDB`.